Mind Your Own Business

 into other people's business.

-We believe that we instinctively know the right way to think and act.
+that we always know the right way to think and act.

 And so we see it as our duty to point this out to other people.